microshare/microshare.github.io/docs/0.1/getting-started/robos-guide.md

 ## How do I use them?
 ### Accessing the UI
 From the management console available [here](https://app.microshare.io), open the Manage -> Robots panels.
-Create and edit your robos here.
+Create and edit your Robots here.

 ### Basic code
 The guts of a robo is its JavaScript script.
 Below is most common template you will use.